-Logical Machines on page 68, introduces logical machines.
+Logical Machines on page 62, introduces logical machines.
 Configure a logical machine (sometimes known as a system partition) with the xtcli part_cfg command.

 Partition IDs are predefined as p0 to p31.
-The default partition p0 is reserved for the complete system.
+The default partition p0 is reserved for the complete system and is no longer a valid ID once a system has been partitioned.